cyberops7/garage-discordbot/README.md

 ## API

-The bot runs a FastAPI webserver in parallel to the bot, providing an API to interact with the doc.
+The bot runs a FastAPI webserver in parallel to the bot, providing an API to interact with the bot.

 The webserver defaults to port `8080`, but you can customize this by setting the `API_PORT` environment variable.